A "spousal relationship" includes both a married and an unmarried "common-law" relationship.

 Family law is not separate from other areas of law.
 For example, the law of estates, corporate law, the law of contracts, bankruptcy, and criminal law are often engaged in family law cases.

-The judicial branch interprets the law.
+The courts interprets the law.
 This enables flexibility so as to address the unique facts of your case.
 The art of advocacy is successfully present the facts of your case to the court and to opposing counsel so that a fair solution may be determined.

 Resolving family law issues is all about effective negotiation.
 Litigation is the tool (e.g., obtaining financial disclosure or interim orders as a strategy) or "threat" hovering in the background (e.g., possible trial and associated expenses, stress, and penalty of costs) that enables effective negotiation.

-Time in court is expensive and precious.
+Time in court tends to be expensive and precious.
 The court system attempts to ensure that only the most contentious matters reach trial.
-As such, the Provincial Court and Supreme Court rules require settlement conferences to be conducted before scheduling trial dates (i.e.,"Family Case Conference" and "Judicial Case Conference").
+As such, the Provincial Court and Supreme Court rules both require settlement conferences to be conducted before scheduling trial dates (i.e.,"Family Case Conference" and "Judicial Case Conference").

-Settlement meetings out of court are often useful provided both parties are desirous of reaching a solution.
+Settlement meetings out of court are often useful provided that both parties are truly desirous of reaching a solution.
 This is typically called "Alternative Dispute Resolution" and includes "Collaborative Law", "Mediation", "Arbitration", and "Negotiation".

-The resolution of a family law dispute will usually result in the creation of a "Memorandum of Understanding", "Separation Agreement", or "Court Order".
-Depending on your aims, you might require a court order.
+The resolution of a family law dispute will usually result in the creation of a "Memorandum of Understanding", "Minutes of Settlement", "Separation Agreement", and/or "Court Order".

-The art of negotiation is finding a solution to meet both parties' needs - the difficulty is that in many cases both parties' needs appear to be identical on the surface.
+The art of negotiation is finding a solution that adequately (and ideally optimally) meet both parties' needs - the difficulty is that in many cases, the parties' needs tend to initially appear to be quite different.

 The art of advocacy is presenting the facts of your case to the court in a manner that is comprehensible and compelling.